tsnobip/md/presentation.md

 ## Why markdown?

-The first reason I that it's easily interoperable.
+The first reason I that it's easily editable.